IgniteUI/igniteui-xplat-docs/doc/en/components/grids/hierarchical-grid/overview.md

 ### Using Load-On-Demand

 Most applications are designed to load as little data as possible initially, which results in faster load times.
-In such cases {ComponentSelector} may be configured to allow user-created services to feed it with data on demand.
+In such cases {HierarchicalGridSelector} may be configured to allow user-created services to feed it with data on demand.

 <!-- Angular -->
 ```html